Heuchera villosa

 -

-Hairy alumroot is a low-mounding, broadleaf evergreen, herbaceous perennial native to the eastern United States, from New York to northern Georgia.
-It belongs to the Saxifragaceae (Saxifrage) family and is found in moist, rich woods and rocky, wooded slopes, ledges, and cliffs.
-The genus is named for Johann H. von Heucher, an 18th-century German physician, botanist, and medicinal plant expert.
-Villosa means covered with soft hairs.
+Hairy alumroot is a low-mounding, broadleaf evergreen, herbaceous perennial native to the eastern United States, from New York to northern Georgia and west to Arkansas.
+It belongs to the saxifrage family (Saxifragaceae) and is found in moist, rich woods and rocky, wooded slopes, ledges and cliffs.
+The species epithet is Latin and means “covered with soft hairs.”

 It grows best in partial shade or dappled sunlight and in moist, well-drained soil high in organic matter.
-Hairy alumroot is heat and humidity tolerant and, at up to 2 feet and 8 inches high by 1.5 to 2 feet wide, one of the largest alumroots.
-It is moderately drought tolerant, but scorching and general plant decline may occur if soil completely dries out.
+Hairy alumroot is heat- and humidity-tolerant and, at up to 2 feet and 8 inches high by 1.5 to 2 feet wide, one of the largest alumroots.
+It is moderately drought-tolerant, but scorching and general plant decline may occur if the soil completely dries out.

-In North Carolina, the flowers are available from June to October to bees and other pollinators.
+In North Carolina, the flowers are available from June to October for bees and other pollinators.
 Deer and rabbits find this plant’s foliage unappetizing.

 Insects, Diseases, and Other Plant Problems: No significant problems.